eggpi/citationhunt/scripts/README.md

 ssh -L 4711:enwiki.analytics.db.svc.wikimedia.cloud:3306 login.tools.wmflabs.org
 ```

+Note the **hostname** in the command above: replace `enwiki` with whatever wiki you are working with.

 Finally, set two environment variables:

 - `CH_LOCAL_SSH_PORT` to the forwarded port (4711, in the example above).